WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Modlist Goals
 - Difficulty comes from scarcity of resources, not bullet sponges.
 - RPG Balance, Scaling, and Progression - brought to you by Lunar Fallout Overhaul.
-- Survival Mechanics, with with customizable damage levels.
+- Survival Mechanics without without the bullshit bullet sponges.
 - Strategic rather than tactical combat - prepare in advance for difficult encounters, instead of respawning until you get it right.
 - A vibrant, forested, inhabited, and uncivilised wasteland.
 Neglected areas should feel fleshed out, but it should still feel lonely.
 - New Uniques - almost every single quest reward and vendor unique is now a modded weapon or armor.